-Under legislation an Official Visitor must be appointed to each correctional centre, and unless prevented by illness or other sufficient cause, must visit their allocated custodial complex or centre at least once each month.4 Prior to March many Official Visitors visited their allocated centre once a fortnight.
-In response to the COVID-19 pandemic physical visits to each correctional centre were reduced to once per month.
-Official Visitors attending custodial centres are required to practise strict physical distancing precautions, and focus on examining the general functioning and physical appearance of a centre, with particular attention given to places of quarantine, medical isolation, confinement, separation and segregation.
-The frequency of visits was reviewed in August 2020 resulting in an increase to visits in many custodial centres.
+Under legislation an Official Visitor must be appointed to each correctional centre, and unless prevented by illness or other sufficient cause, must visit their allocated centre at least once each month.
+Prior to March 2020 many Official Visitors visited their allocated adult or youth custodial centre once a fortnight.
+In response to the COVID-19 pandemic physical visits to custodial centres were reduced to once a month.
+Throughout the COVID-19 pandemic Official Visitors attending custodial centres have been required to practise strict physical distancing precautions and focus on examining the general functioning and physical appearance of a centre, with particular attention given to places of quarantine, medical isolation, confinement, separation and segregation.
+The frequency of visits was continuously reviewed and visits to custodial centres were increased during periods of low or no community transmission of COVID-19.